Optimal Systemic Risk Bailout: A PGO Approach Based on Neural Network: Introduction

 \section{Introduction}

-The sophisticated network of the banking system can engender systemic risk \citep{diamond2005liquidity}.
-The 2008 Global Financial Crisis (GFC) illustrates that shocks involving a few individuals can bring about risk contagious through the interconnectedness of the system, and thus evolve into systemic risk causing adverse effects on the economy and financial systems.
-It is imperative to safeguard the viability of the financial system to minimize disruptions to the real economy \citep{Bernanke1983effect}.
-Appropriate rescues\footnote{The terms ``bailout'' and ``rescue'' have the equivalent meaning in this paper.} are undoubtedly necessary and critical \citep{acharya2008cash}.
-However, no matter which bailout method is chosen, bailouts are always expensive: since the GFC, almost half a trillion euros have been spent on taxpayer-funded bailouts for European Union member states \citep{klimek2015bail}.
-Thus, we naturally ask for the optimal bailout under budget constraints.
+The intricate interconnections within the banking system can cause systemic risk \citep{diamond2005liquidity}.
+The 2008 Global Financial Crisis (GFC) exemplifies how a localized shock can spread contagiously through the financial network, ultimately triggering systemic disruptions across both the financial system and the broader economy.
+Preserving financial stability is therefore essential to minimize adverse spillovers to the real economy \citep{Bernanke1983effect}.
+Timely and well-designed rescue interventions are critical in this regard \citep{acharya2008cash}\footnote{In this paper, the terms ``bailout'' and ``rescue'' are used interchangeably.}.
+However, regardless of the specific mechanism, bailouts are invariably costly.
+Since the GFC, EU member states have committed nearly half a trillion euros in taxpayer-funded bailouts \citep{klimek2015bail}.
+These fiscal burdens naturally prompt the search for optimal bailout strategies under budgetary constraints.

-Some researchers have explored strategies of bailouts in different systems: \cite{aghion1999optimal} discuss how and when a bailout should be implemented; using the framework of \cite{allen2000financial}, \cite{leitner2005financial} demonstrate that links among banks can be used to incentive private sector bailouts depending on the network structure of banks.
-Dissimilarly, based on a disparate financial system, we examine the optimal bailout in the case taking financial networks into account.
-One of the seminal works in financial networks is the paper by \cite{eisenberg2001systemic}: starting from the E-N model, a network formed by the debt contracts between banks, \cite{eisenberg2001systemic} illustrate the existence of a ``clearing payment vector'' for the banking system via a fixed-point argument.
-The basic model has been extended in various directions \citep{rogers2013failure, elliott2014financial, amini2016fully, schuldenzucker2016clearing, chen2016optimization, csoka2018decentralized, kusnetsov2019interbank}. \cite{feinstein2017financial} further considers multiple external assets and proves the existence of the clearing payment vector and the price vector in that circumstance.
-Based on \cite{feinstein2017financial}, \cite{ma2021joint} mathematically concern the joint effects of the liability network and portfolio overlapping.
+Several studies have investigated optimal bailout implementation in various financial settings. \citet{aghion1999optimal} analyze the timing and instruments of efficient bailouts. \citet{leitner2005financial}, building on the framework of \citet{allen2000financial}, show that interbank linkages can be leveraged to incentivize private sector bailouts.
+In contrast, our focus is on identifying the optimal bailout strategy within a different financial network architecture.
+A seminal contribution in this area is the model of \citet{eisenberg2001systemic}, which introduces the so-called E–N framework—a network of interbank liabilities modeled as a fixed-point system—and demonstrates the existence of a clearing payment vector.
+This foundational model has since been extended in multiple directions \citep{rogers2013failure, amini2016fully, schuldenzucker2016clearing, chen2016optimization, csoka2018decentralized, kusnetsov2019interbank}. \citet{feinstein2017financial} incorporate multiple external assets and establish the joint existence of a clearing payment vector and a price vector.
+Building on this, \citet{ma2021joint} formally analyze the interaction between interbank liability networks and portfolio overlaps.